MNIKIEMA/mnikiema.github.io/posts/layernorm-rmsnorm/normalization.md

         return norm_x.to(input_dtype)
 ```

-``RMSNorm`` is computationally more efficient than $LayerNorm$ and is used in many models today such as `QWen-3` and `LLaMA-3`.
+``RMSNorm`` is computationally more efficient than `LayerNorm` and is used in many models today such as `QWen-3` and `LLaMA-3`.

 ## Conclusion

 Normalization is critical for stable and efficient Transformer training.
-While LayerNorm remains the standard choice, RMSNorm is increasingly popular in large-scale LLMs for its computational efficiency.
+While `LayerNorm` remains the standard choice, `RMSNorm` is increasingly popular in large-scale LLMs for its computational efficiency.

 ## Further Reading